-My photo blog contains images of Appalachian Trail,Pacific Crest Trail,John Muir Trail,CA State Parks, Yosemite NP,Lassen NP,Tahoe, Reno Great Balloon Race, San Francisco, Santa Cruz, Grass Valley, Nevada City, Night Sky, Astrophotography, Landscape Photography, Wild horses,Draft Horses, PBR and Rodeo, my favorite places and random subjects I find while exploring the road less traveled.
+Images from my travels across North America interspersed with ramblings about my current interests.
+Highlights include images from the Appalachian Trail,Pacific Crest Trail,John Muir Trail,CA State Parks, Yosemite NP,Lassen NP,Tahoe, Reno Great Balloon Race, San Francisco, Santa Cruz, Grass Valley, Nevada City, Night Sky, Astrophotography, Landscape Photography, Wild horses,Draft Horses, PBR and Rodeo, my favorite places and random subjects I find while exploring the road less traveled.

 Independence Trail, South Yuba River State Park, July 7, 2011